hit-box/hitbox/README.md

 > **_NOTE:_** Default cache key implementation based on serde_qs crate
 > and have some [restrictions](https://docs.rs/serde_qs/latest/serde_qs/#supported-types).

-## Example
-First of all, you should derive [Cacheable] trait for your struct or enum:
+First, you should derive [Cacheable] trait for your struct or enum:

 ```rust
 use hitbox::prelude::*;